 You can nix ingredients like synthetic fragrances, colors, and CBD oil from your regimen.
 Though they may enhance the smell and look of a product, items with these ingredients are more likely to cause allergic reactions.

-Beth Ann Mayer is a New York-based freelance writer and content strategist who specializes in health and parenting writing.
+Beth Ann Mayer is a New York-based freelance writer and content strategist specializing in health and parenting writing.
 Her work has been published in Parents, Shape, and Inside Lacrosse.
-She is a co-founder of digital content agency Lemonseed Creative and is a graduate of Syracuse University.
+She is a co-founder of the digital content agency Lemonseed Creative and is a graduate of Syracuse University.
 You can connect with her on LinkedIn.